openwms/spring-data-generic/README.md

 ### Solution

-The solution is often understood as customer project, but in this context we call a solution a piece of software that builds on top of a product that has it's own product lifecycle but cannot run without the product underneath.
-Similar to a product, a solution can be applied in arbitrary customer projects.
+The solution is often understood as customer project, but in this context we call a solution a software component that is built on top of a product, has it's own lifecycle but cannot run without the product underneath.
+Similar to a product , a solution can be applied in arbitrary customer projects.

 ### Project

-At the end, the project is the customer project that consists of products, solutions and custom code.
-It's only pursue is to fulfill customer needs without the need for other projects.
+The project is the customer project that consists of products, solutions and custom code.
+It's pursue is to fulfill current customer requirements.
+It is dedicated for that specific need and is not intended to be used for other customers .

 ## Why to wrap an abstraction?